szaialt/kbang1/readme.en.txt

 You can modify character list by modifying characterlist.cpp.
 To modify the deck, you need modify cardfactory,cpp.
 If you would change a card, you need replace the card with a new card with the same name on the right place.

-If you would help me, you can contribute to my student loan:
+If you would support me, you can contribute to my student loan:

 Name: Diákhitel Központ Zrt.